-Ecommerce shipping costs are a major expense for any business selling online.
-When you’re first starting out, you may be buying your labels at the post office—hoping to one day have a driver instead hop down out of their truck and come to you to scan in your outgoing parcels.
-And, honestly, getting from “next in line” to “Morning, Sam!” can happen more quickly than you’d think.
+Shipping costs are a major expense for any e-commerce merchant.
+When you’re first starting out, you may be buying your labels at the post office—hoping to one day have a driver instead hop down out of their truck and come to you to pick up outgoing parcels.

-We at ShipStation know how complicated shipping can be.
-But there’s no reason that your business should be held back by something as secondary as shipping.
+ShipStation knows that shipping can be time-consuming and expensive.
+But there’s no reason that your business should be held back by something as essential as shipping.
 When you have to spend less time figuring out how to keep shipping costs low, you can spend more time growing your business.
 There are a few things you can do to increase your profit margins and gain a competitive edge over your competition:

 - Use online shipping